EU and Australian flags side by side, representing trade relations between Europe and Australia

 Pay and receive in AUD with local accounts and seamless conversion to CHF

-Having the right payment setup helps keep things simple.
+Having the right payment setup helps to keep things simple.

 See how SwissFx can support your business with Australia